Šamuḫa: Kayalipinar location

-This whole issue was discussed in a great detail by Gurney and Garstang in their 1959 book, which was written long before the recent excavations at Kayalipinar provided more clarity on the matter.

 As of 2020, excavations by Andreas and Vuslat Müller-Karpe in Kayalıpınar, Yıldızeli have revealed cuneiform archives that strongly connect the site's identity with Samuha.

 Cuneiform texts

 Numerous important cuneiform texts were found in recent excavations.
 The first tablet fragment in Kayalıpınar was found in 1999, which prompted more archaeological research on the settlement mound.

+There are also two karum period commercial documents written in Old Assyrian.

 Already in the first year of renewed excavations in 2005, further fragments of cuneiform tablets were found, which multiplied from year to year.
 Over a hundred tablets were found in 2015.
 Most of the texts are written in Hittite; they often contain Luwian glosses and Hurrian expressions.
 Seven texts found are in Hurrian language.
-There are also two karum period commercial documents written in Old Assyrian.